biurad/biurad.github.io/README.md

 ## 🔰 Introduction

-This is the official website for [biurad.com] built with React, TypeScript, GraphQL, Type-GraphQL & React-Bootstrap. we used graphql and type-graphql, so we can have fastest database access very easily. react bootstrap for styling, and typescript to add some advance feactures into our website.
+This is the official website for [biurad.com] built with React, TypeScript, GraphQL, Type-GraphQL & React-Bootstrap. we used graphql and type-graphql, so we can have fastest database access very easily. react bootstrap for styling, and typescript to add some advance features into our website.

 ## 🧑‍💻 Technologies We Have Used

-We have used our own kind of folder struture similar to monorepo with Yarn Workspace.
-In our frontends we have thirteen diffirent part of our website.
+We have used our own kind of folder structure similar to monorepo with Yarn Workspace.
+In our frontends we have thirteen different part of our website.
 Tech specification for specific part is given below:

 ### Default